-State responses to rights and development implications of platformization trends are often knee-jerk Transnational digital companies flout domestic legislation with impunity The promise of innovation and opportunity has often led governments to valorize platforms as an enabling force in aiding national growth.
-There has existed in the tech industry, even before the platform era, an "alliance capitalism" between industries of innovation and policy (Higgins, 2015, as cited in Chen & Ping, 2019).
-Consider the 2018 bid by Amazon for its new headquarters, which had city and state governments in the US outdoing one another to offer sops, tax cuts, economic incentives and even political positions to the company, convinced by the potential for jobs and economic growth that Amazon could bring in for the economy (City Lab, 2018B).
-Or, as in China's case, where the Internet Plus vision has catalyzed and championed the growth of private platforms in many ways (Chen & Ping, 2019).
+The promise of innovation and opportunity has often led governments to valorize platforms as an enabling force in aiding national growth.
+There has existed in the tech industry, even before the platform era, an "alliance capitalism" between industries of innovation and policy (Higgins, 2015, as cited in Chen et al., 2019).
+Consider the 2018 bid by Amazon for its new headquarters, which had city and state governments in the US outdoing one another to offer sops, tax cuts, economic incentives and even political positions to the company, convinced by the potential for jobs and economic growth that Amazon could bring in for the economy (City Lab, 2018b).
+Or, as in China's case, where the Internet Plus vision has catalyzed and championed the growth of private platforms in many ways (Chen et al., 2019).